Isle of Wight Guru

 Playgrounds in Ryde, Bembridge and East Wight

 Bembridge has a good sized and modern playground in the park on Steyne Road (PO35 5SL), along with a skate park, football pitch, basketball court and outdoor gym.
 It also has free parking and toilets.
-On our last visit, I gleefully told the man who was emptying the bins that it was "one of my top 5 Isle of Wight playgrounds" and gave him a thumbs up.
+On our last visit, I gleefully told the man who was emptying the bins that it was "one of my top six Isle of Wight playgrounds" and gave him a thumbs up.
 He seemed pleased.

 Bembridge playground on Steyne Road